iimachines/Maya2glTF/Readme.md

 ## Status

-I consider this plugin to be in *beta* stage, use it at your own risk :)
+I consider this plugin to be production quality now, but use it at your own risk :)

 * Supports **Maya 2016 EXT2, 2017, 2018** (64-bit only)
     * Maya 2016 is a different product from Maya 2016 EXT2 and is ***not supported***, since I can't find a compatible devkit for it.